TeamPlantTheSeed/memoryApp/README.md

-In tab "ARHIVE" you can see all Cards that has been answered correctly and don't scheduled for notifications anymore.
-Delete them if ou sure that you got it:
+In the "ARCHIVE" tab, you can see all cards that have been answered correctly and are not scheduled for notifications.
+You may delete a card if you are sure that you have committed it to long term memory:

 ![arhive](/client/public/images/Arhive.png)